Montclair Public Schools: Board of education

-The district's board of education is now comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
-As a Type I school district until 2021, the board had had seven trustees who had been appointed by the Mayor to serve three-year terms of office on a staggered basis, with either two or three members up for reappointment each year.
+The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2022) as part of the November general election.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
+As a Type I school district until 2021, the board had had seven trustees who had been appointed by the mayor to serve three-year terms of office on a staggered basis, with either two or three members up for reappointment each year.
 Of the more than 600 school districts statewide, Montclair was one of 15 districts with appointed school boards.
-The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

 In 2009, voters rejected a referendum proposal that would have switched the district from a Type I (appointed) to a Type II (elected) board.
 In a 2020 referendum, after five separate times when voters supported retaining the Type I / mayoral appointment system, voters approved the switch to a Type II / elected board by a more than two-to-one margin.
 The change to an elected board meant that the size of the board increased to nine seats.
 In a March 2022 special election, voters elected two candidates to fill those added seats that will expire in December 2023, with three seats up for election each November as part of the general election, starting in 2022.